ZhangJiangtao-0108/OH-Sentence_Dataset/README.md

 ## Reference
 ---
 Please cite the following papers if you use OH-Sentence dataset for your research:
-- J. Zhang, Q. Wang, Q. Wang, and Z. Zheng, “Multimodal fusion framework based on statistical attention and contrastive attention for sign language recognition,” IEEE Transactions on Mobile Computing, vol. 23, no. 2, pp. 1–13, 2024
+- J. Zhang, Q. Wang, Q. Wang, and Z. Zheng, “Multimodal fusion framework based on statistical attention and contrastive attention for sign language recognition,” IEEE Transactions on Mobile Computing, vol. 23, no. 2, pp. 1431-1443, 2024.

 Besides, you can refer to the following papers for continuous SLR published by our group:
-- J. Zhang, Q. Wang, and Q. Wang, “HDTSLR: A framework based on hierarchical dynamic positional encoding for sign language recognition,” IEEE Transactions on Mobile Computing, pp. 1–13, 2023, doi:10.1109/TMC.2023.3310712
+- J. Zhang, Q. Wang, and Q. Wang, “HDTSLR: A framework based on hierarchical dynamic positional encoding for sign language recognition,” IEEE Transactions on Mobile Computing, vol. 23, no. 5, pp. 5631-5643，2024.
+- J. Zhang, Q. Wang, and Q. Wang, “A Sign Language Recognition Framework Based on Cross-Modal Complementary Information Fusion,” IEEE Transactions on Multimedia, pp. 1–13, 2024, doi:10.1109/TMM.2024.3377095.
+- J. Zhang, Q. Wang, and Q. Wang, “U-Shaped Distribution Guided Sign Language Emotion Recognition With Semantic and Movement Features,” IEEE Transactions on Affective Computing, pp. 1–13, 2023, doi:10.1109/TMC.2023.3310712

 ## Contact
 If you have any questions about the dataset and our papers, please feel free to contact us: